psidnell/ofexport/DOCUMENTATION.md

 * **preambleFile/postambleFile**: A file to include at the start/end of the document.
 This is useful for including things like an HTML header that incorporates a sizeable style sheet.

 Browsing the existing templates, making copies and experimenting is probably the best way to start - but beware: json is an unforgiving format and errors that result from a missing  coma or quote are "not towards the helpful end of the spectrum".

+### Calendar Export

+When an ics file is exported then any Project/Task items in the report (with limitations) be included in the calendar file.
+The format of an entry in an ics file demands that an item has a start and end time whereas an OmniFocus task does not have this restriction, therefore there are some simple rules that ofexport uses to satisfy this constraint:

+- If an item has a start and due time, then these are used as-is.
+- If an item has only a start or a due then this one date is used for both.
+- If an item has neither a start or a due then it will not appear in the calendar.

+In addition there is some control that can be exerted over how an item is exported.
+If certain text appears on a line in the OmniFocus note then this modifies how the item will appear in the calendar.
+The **%of cal ...** string is used for this purpose - the options are:

+- **%of cal onstart** The item will appear at the OmniFocus start time in the exported calendar.
+- **%of cal ondue** The item will appear at the OmniFocus due time in the exported calendar.
+- **%of cal allday** The item will appear as an all day event from it's start day to it's due day.
+- **%of cal noalarm** The item will not have an associated alarm.

+Note: all items have an alarm set at the start time by default, but these can be stripped when subscribing with the Calendar app.
+The Calendar app can only subscribe to calendar files available via an http url.
+Services like Dropbox make the publication of individual files fairly straightforward.
+Once the calendar is published the Calendar app can be used to subscribe to it and share it across all your associated devices.

 ### Expression Syntax